-- (a) on summary conviction to a fine of one million dollars and imprisonment for three years; or - (b) on conviction on indictment to a fine of two million dollars and imprisonment for five years.
+- on summary conviction to a fine of three (a) thousand dollars hundred and imprisonment for three years; or - on conviction on indictment to a fine of (b) five hundred thousand dollars and imprisonment for five years.

-18. (1) A person who intentionally and without lawful Violation of excuse or justification - the image of the private area of another person without his consent, where the other person has a reasonable expectation that -
+Violation of 16.
+(1) A person who intentionally and without lawful privacy excuse or justification - the image of the private area of another person without his consent, where the other person has a reasonable expectation that he could disrobe in privacy, or that his private area would not be visible to the public regardless of whether he is in a public or private place,

-- (a) captures; or - (b) stores in, or publishes or transmits through a computer system,
+- captures; or (a) - stores in, or publishes or transmits (b) through a computer system,